yummyyl/EC2Seq2Sql/data/README.md

 ----------------------------------------
 The upstream seq2seq file used here contains only (intent, snippet) pairs and does not include a trial identifier.
 Therefore, the provided split is a deterministic example-level split.
-(If a trial identifier mapping is available, the split script can be extended to support trial-aware splitting.)